tarolandia/cdw/README.markdown

 }
 ```

-* PATH_CDW: replace this param to the one of your project's folder
+* PATH_CDW: replace this param to the one of your project's folder. **NOTE:** the path must end in "/"

 * You can add the file _cdw_ to your bash_completion.d folder (/etc/bash_completion.d) for first level autocompletion